jpverkamp/blog/content/reviews/books/_meta/2016-12-31-reading-list-retrospective.md

 Rating-wise, my average was even higher than last year at 4.6 stars...
 Hey, I read what I like.
 I had fewer did-not-finishes and books I chose just on the cover, which helped a bit.

 Compared to my original list, I at least started everything.
-I actually finished {{< goodreads book="Mere Christianity" >}} this time around[^1].
+I actually finished [[todo:Mere Christianity]]() this time around[^1].
 On top of that, I got more into audiobooks this time around, listening to (series, all):

 {{< goodreads book="Storm Front" cover="true" >}}
 {{< goodreads book="The Final Empire" cover="true" >}}